michelesr/thesis/src/ci.md

      http://www.spamhaus.org/query/bl?ip=82.51.4.196
      (in reply to RCPT TO command))

-To bypass anti-spam filter, a whitelist for Jenkins e-mail has to be setted in the organization mail server.
+To bypass the anti-spam filter, a whitelist for Jenkins e-mail has to be setted in the organization's mail server.
+Or a remote STMP server can be used.
+In every case, the recipient SMTP server can be configured with a anti-spam filter that can block this kind of e-mail
+notifications: